mikepartain/PUBLIC_STIGCHECK/README.md

 DoD DISA STIG Check for Cisco IOS, IOS-XE, NXOS, IOS-XR and Brocade Devices by Mike Partain with dependency on CiscoConfParse by Mike Pennington.

+## Python Module Requirements
+    ciscoconfparse==1.2.47
+    lxml==3.7.3
+    netmiko==1.3.0
+    openpyxl==2.4.8
+    tqdm==4.15.0

+You should be able to install the dependencies with 'pip install -r requirements.txt' but some have trouble with the cryptography.
+If you have cryptography already satisfied try this from a bash shell:

+`cat requirements.txt | while read line; do pip install $line; done`

+That should install all modules.
+If you are not using virtualenv then run the installs as root.

 ### Results
 1. Results are compiled and presented in a rollup spreadsheet in the results folder.
 There will be an XLSX file generated that will provide a listing of findings by device type, open findings, not reviewed findings, percentage of